RoadieHQ/marketing-site/content/docs/github-client/index.md

 ## Steps

 1. Start by visiting the organization application settings page for your github organization `https://github.com/organizations/<github organization name>/settings/applications`
-2. Click on the "new oauth app" button.
+2. Click on the "New OAuth App" button.
-3. If you tenant name was "acme" you would enter the following settings as follows:
+3. If your tenant name was "acme" you would enter the following settings as follows:

    ![GitHub oauth app configuration](./github-oauth-app.png)